-FOB Shipping (Free on Board ) explained
+FOB Incoterms® and Free on Board shipping explained

-FOB Shipping: Who is responsible for what?
+FOB (Free on Board) Shipping: Who is reponsible for what?

-Under ‘Free on Board’ the seller is responsible for delivering the goods to the port of departure, clearing it for export and loading the goods on board the vessel.
+The FOB Incoterms® meaning defines that, under ‘Free on Board’ the seller is responsible for delivering the goods to the port of departure, clearing it for export and loading the goods on board the vessel.
 Once the goods is on the vessel, the risk transfers from the seller to the buyer, who’s from that point responsible for all costs thereafter.

 German seller delivers goods from factory to German port — German seller assumes costs & liability